 Hide.me has a kill switch feature that was enabled by default.
 This prevents your data from leaking accidentally should the VPN connection fail.
 It didn’t cause me any problems having it enabled, and you have the option of automatic reconnection.
 In addition, you can set it so it limits all your online traffic to the VPN, disabling any local traffic.
 You might need to turn this off for certain applications like banking.

 Multihop lets you automatically rotate between different IPs for added security.
 You can specify which servers to hop to in the app, defining a preferred entry and exit server.
-This does enhance your online privacy by making you harder to track, but bear in mind it could wreak havoc with some websites if your IP address is constantly changing.
+This does enhance your online privacy by making you harder to track, but bear in mind that some websites may block your access if your IP address is constantly changing.

 VirusTotal didn’t find any suspicious content in the Hide.me installation file.
 In a world of malicious threats online, it’s good to always check a file no matter how much you trust the provider.
 The last thing you want is to inadvertently compromise your security even more by installing malware, tracking software, or viruses.